 The College remains committed to offering a varied and flexible program for Senior students each year.
 The final availability of subject options each year depends on student preferences, staffing and timetable requirements, but further possibilities may be available through the other options.
 Please refer to the College’s Subject Selection Handbook for the most up to date list of subjects offered at the College.

 The VCE (Baccalaureate) is an additional form of recognition for those students who choose to undertake the demands of studying both a higher level mathematics and a language in their VCE program of study.
 To be eligible to receive the VCE (Baccalaureate), the student must satisfactorily complete the VCE and receive a study score for each prescribed study component.

 The VCE program of study must include:

-Upon satisfactory completion of the VCE (Baccalaureate) program of study, the student will receive an appellation on their VCE certifcate.
-If a student has previously satisfed their VCE and received a VCE certifcate, they will not automatically receive a subsequent VCE Baccalaureate certifcate.
+Upon satisfactory completion of the VCE (Baccalaureate) program of study, the student will receive an appellation on their VCE certificate.
+If a student has previously satisfied their VCE and received a VCE certificate, they will not automatically receive a subsequent VCE Baccalaureate certificate.